MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 ### Use the Dataflow connector

-The Dataflow connector isn't supported in Microsoft Power Platform and existing Dataflow can not be used as a data source for Power Automate Process Mining.
+The Dataflow connector isn't supported in Microsoft Power Platform.
+The existing Dataflow can't be used as a data source for Power Automate Process Mining.

 ### Use the Dataverse connector